 This is a myth that is dangerous to follow.

-Generally speaking, it is true that a good company has a good stock as well.
+Generally speaking, a good company indeed has a good stock as well.
 However, there is one big case when it is not the case.
 Sometimes, the price of a stock can be grossly overvalued.

-The best example of this is for many Technology stocks during the dotcom bubble.
-For instance, Microsoft saw its share drop 50% after the dotcom crash.
-It took about 15 years for the stock to go back to its dotcom level.
+The best example is about many Technology stocks during the dot-com bubble.
+For instance, Microsoft saw its share drop 50% after the dot-com crash.
+It took about 15 years for the stock to return to its dot-com level.
 But Microsoft continued increasing its earnings all along.
 Another crazy example is Verisign (VRSN).
-The dotcom crash made its stock price drop from 250 dollars to less than 10 dollars.
+The dot-com crash made its stock price drop from 250 dollars to less than 10 dollars.
 Since this day, the stock price has not yet recovered.
 But the company is doing great.
 All these companies were simply highly overvalued.

-Sometimes, a good company that is highly favored by people can perform worse than a worse company that is not liked that much by people.
+Sometimes, a good company that people highly favor can perform worse than a worse company that people do not like that much.

 9. Higher Risk means Higher Returns

-The myth that higher risk always means higher returns sounds like it makes sense at first.
+The myth that higher risk always means higher returns makes sense at first.
 However, there are many cases when a higher risk does not make higher returns.
 We are here talking about the risk in different stocks.

-This is a good theory but it does not work in practice.
-Times and times again, it has been shown that on the long-term, investing in low-risk stocks yields higher returns than investing in higher risks ones.
+This is a good theory, but it does not work in practice.
+Time and time again, it has been shown that in the long term, investing in low-risk stocks yields higher returns than investing in higher risks ones.

-Another problem is that sometimes some shares have higher returns, but it may not last.
+Another problem is that sometimes some shares have higher returns, but they may not last.
 Emerging Markets performed very well from 2000 to 2007.
 But they then crashed and have not yet recovered to this day.
 In the last decade, they have returned almost zero returns.
-But still many people are using them to increase the yield of their portfolio.
+But still, many people are using them to increase the yield of their portfolios.

 10. You need to be a genius to invest

-Many people do not invest in the stock market because they think they are not smart enough for it.
+Many people do not invest in the stock market because they think they are not smart enough.
 They think that investing in the stock market is for geniuses.

-If you invest only in broad indexes such as an index for an entire country, there is no need to be very smart for it.
-You need to not invest too much money of course.
-And you need to not to sell at the first sight of a loss.
+If you invest only in broad indexes, such as an index for an entire country, there is no need to be very smart.
+You need to not invest too much money, of course.
+And you need to not sell at first sight of a loss.

 This myth is also often related to age.
-Some people think they are too young or too old to invest in the stock market.
-But there is no correlation with age and the ability to make money on the stock market.
+Some people think they are too young or old to invest in the stock market.
+But there is no correlation between age and the ability to make money on the stock market.

 11. A market drop makes you lose money